Theo-Marshall/SHIFTR-Hardware/README.md

 Even if everything is working fine this project is still work in progress!

 ## Overview
-Bike trainers heavily evolved over the last years.
+Bike trainers heavily evolved over the last few years.
 Tacx (acquired by Garmin some years ago) is one of the market leaders producing bike trainers of a very high quality with special features like e.g. "Road Feeling" to simulate different road surfaces.
 Other vendors like Zwift came up with cool new features like "virtual shifting" using the "Zwift Cog" and a controller device (Zwift Click/Play) to have a non-mechanical shifting solution which is setting the gears via software that adjusts the resistance in the trainer.
 Wahoo came up with a technology called "Direct Connect" that allows the trainer devices to be connected via Ethernet (or even WiFi) instead of bluetooth to have a more stable connection.

 While other vendors like e.g. Elite or JetBlack are very fast in implementing things like virtual shifting to their newer models Garmin is very slow and unresponsive when it comes to such feature requests.
 Probably also because they have their own ecosystem that competes with Zwift.

-Using Zwift since many years and owning a "Tacx Vortex" and a "Tacx Neo 2T" bike trainer I have been jealous to features like virtual shifting and the possibility to connect the trainer device via ethernet.
+Using Zwift for many years and owning a "Tacx Vortex" and a "Tacx Neo 2T" bike trainer I have been jealous of features like virtual shifting and the possibility to connect the trainer device via ethernet.
 So the idea for this project, SHIFTR, was born by having a device between Zwift and the Tacx supporting all this cool new functionality.

-After many days and nights of searching the internet for a specification of the protocols I was only able to find small parts for "Direct Connect" that has already been reverse engineered by Roberto Viola in his [QDomyos-Zwift](https://github.com/cagnulein/qdomyos-zwift) project.
+After many days and nights of searching the internet for a specification of the protocols I was only able to find small parts for "Direct Connect" that have already been reverse engineered by Roberto Viola in his [QDomyos-Zwift](https://github.com/cagnulein/qdomyos-zwift) project.
 The code helped me a lot to understand the protocol.
 Unfortunately there was absolutely no information about the "virtual shifting" to be found.
 So a very long session of decompiling Zwift apps and sniffing BLE traffic between Zwift and capable trainers (which fortunately a friend had one of) started.
 It took some weeks but I was able to reverse engineer the used protocols.

-As I wanted to have a convenient solution that doesn't require a special program or app to be started to have that functionality I decided to implement everything on an ESP32 micro controler that already features WiFi and Bluetooth onboard and also optionally ethernet.
+As I wanted to have a convenient solution that doesn't require a special program or app to be started to have that functionality I decided to implement everything on an ESP32 microcontroller that already features WiFi and Bluetooth onboard and also optionally ethernet.
 The perfect module for that was the [WT32-ETH01](https://en.wireless-tag.com/product-item-2.html) module that comes with everything I needed.
-The device will be placed very close to the trainer in a 3D printed case that also has place for step down converter to be able to use the existing power supply from the trainer.
+The device will be placed very close to the trainer in a 3D printed case that also has a place for a step down converter to be able to use the existing power supply from the trainer.

 Now I have a great setup with a Garmin/Tacx NEO 2T with a Zwift Cog installed and communicating to Zwift via ethernet while still having the "Road Feeling" feature:
 ![The whole setup](images/tacx_neo_2t_and_zwift_cog_and_device.jpg)

 This setup even works great with Zwift running on an Apple TV.
-Apple TV only support two simultaneous bluetooth connections and those can now be used for the Zwift Play controllers while the trainer itself is being connected through ethernet.
+Apple TV only supports two simultaneous bluetooth connections and those can now be used for the Zwift Play controllers while the trainer itself is being connected through ethernet.

 ## How it works
 The SHIFTR is working in two modes, "Pass-through" and "Pass-through + virtual shifting":
 ### Pass-through mode
 In this mode the SHIFTR just takes all services from the BLE trainer devices and provides them 1:1 via Direct Connect.
 It supports SIM and ERG mode as if the device would be connected via bluetooth.
 ### Pass-through + virtual shifting mode
-This mode provides the pass through features as mentioned before and additionally offers a special Zwift service via Direct Connect that allows to behave like a Zwift certified device offering virtual shifting, too.
+This mode provides the pass through features as mentioned before and additionally offers a special Zwift service via Direct Connect that allows it to behave like a Zwift certified device offering virtual shifting, too.
 All necessary information like incline, bicycle and user weight, etc. are transmitted by Zwift and used for calculations.
 SIM and ERG mode are supported but of course virtual shifting only works in SIM mode.
 ### Virtual shifting
 The virtual gears are defined inside Zwift and don't need a special handling in SHIFTR.
 Zwift just sends the corresponding gear ratio (chainring:sprocket) between 0.75 and 5.49 on every shift.